sele-dev/advent_of_code_rust/README.md

 # Advent of Code - Rust

-Multi-year repo for my Rust-based solutions.
+My sandbox for Rust-based solutions. https://adventofcode.com

 Currently assumes we're just working with the 2025 AoC.
 Beware: WIP and hacks as learn more of the language!